rhinstaller/anaconda/CONTRIBUTING.rst

     git push origin <target branch>

-If the <target branch> was one of:

-- master
-- f25-release
-- rhel7-branch

-Then you are done.

-If the pull request has been opened for the ``f25-devel`` branch, then you also need to merge the ``f25-devel`` branch back to ``master`` once you merge your pull request (see "Merging the Fedora devel branch back to the master branch" above).
+If the pull request has been opened for the ``fedora-38`` branch, then you also need to check if the same change should go to the ``master`` branch in anoter PR.

 .. _pure-community-features: